-The NEW GENEVA STUDY BIBLE and the THE REFORMATION STUDY BIBLE, both published by Thomas Nelson Publishers, and identical except for title, are considered to be an excellent examples of professional typography, page style, and book design.
+The NEW GENEVA STUDY BIBLE and THE REFORMATION STUDY BIBLE, both published by Thomas Nelson Publishers, and identical except for title, are considered to be an outstanding example of professional typography, page style, and book design.

 6. (PCE), THE HOLY BIBLE: KING JAMES VERSION (AKJV PCE), [PURE CAMBRIDGE EDITION -- sk], (Collins UK, March 3, 2011), http://www.worldcat.org/oclc/502282605.